You searched for: “acupuncture

 Acupuncture the hard way

-1. The ancient oriental practice of piercing parts of the body with needles to treat diseases or to relieve pain; more recently, "acupuncture anesthesia" or "analgesia".
+1. The ancient oriental practice of piercing parts of the body with needles to treat diseases or to relieve pain: Acupuncture is more recently known as "acupuncture anesthesia" or "analgesia".

-2. As adapted in Western medicine, the needles may be twirled or weak electrical current applied; also called stylostixis.
+2. As adapted in Western medicine, the needles may be twirled or be applied as a weak electrical current; Acupuncture is also called "stylostixis".

 The quickest way to experience acupuncture is to try on a new shirt.